Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: The existence of a torsion-low maximal isotopy

-\begin{rmq} We will see that, except in the case where $M$ is a sphere and $X$ is reduced to a point, $I_{X'}$ and $I_{X}$ are equivalent as local isotopies at $z$, for every $z\in X$.
-In the case where $M$ is a sphere and $X$ is reduced to one point, this is not necessary the case.
-We will give an example in Section \ref{S: exammple}. \end{rmq}
+\begin{remark} We will see that for every $z\in X$, $I'$ and $I$ are locally homotopic as local isotopies at $z$, except in the case that $M$ is a sphere and $X$ is reduced to a point.
+In the case that $M$ is a sphere and $X$ is reduced to one point, this is not necessary the case (see Example \ref{Ex: local torsion low not imply globle}). \end{remark}

-\begin{rmq} One may fail to find a torsion-low maximal identity isotopy $I$ such that $0\in\rho_s(I,z)$ for every $z\in\mathrm{Fix}(I)$ that is not isolated in $\mathrm{Fix}(f)$.
-We will give an example in Section \ref{S: exammple}.
-In particular, in this example, for every torsion-low maximal identity isotopy, there is a point that is isolated in $\mathrm{Fix}(I)$ but is not isolated in $\mathrm{Fix}(f)$. \end{rmq}
+\begin{remark} One may fail to find a torsion-low maximal isotopy $I$ such that every $z\in \mathrm{Fix}(I)$ that is not isolated in $\mathrm{Fix}(f)$ is also not isolated in $\mathrm{Fix}(I)$.
+We will give an example (Example \ref{Ex: zero not always in rotation set}) in Section \ref{S: examples}.
+In particular, in this example, for every torsion-low maximal isotopy, there is a point that is isolated in $\mathrm{Fix}(I)$ but is not isolated in $\mathrm{Fix}(f)$. \end{remark}

-Before proving this theorem, we will first state some properties of a torsion-low maximal isotopy.